ouked/sudoku_solver/README.md

 This is now an exact cover problem - **every element in our set of constraints needs to be covered exactly once**!

 From what we've realised from the nature of sudoku puzzles, we can construct our matrix `A` to represent our constraints and associated RCV combinations.
-The following is a few rows and columns from the expansive matrix:
+The following is a few rows and columns from the large (324 x 729) matrix:

 |      Constraints     | 0,0,1 | 0,0,2 |   | 4,4,1 |
 |----------------------|-------|-------|---|-------|